 At the end of this ordeal, Jonah was vomited out onto dry land.
 (Jonah 2:10) In his prayer, Jonah makes mention that he was in sheol, the state of death.
 (Jonah 2:2) Simply put, Jonah was dead for three days and three nights.
 This period, the messiah notes, was a sign to the Jewish leaders.

 It is important to notice the unusual phrasing “three days and three nights.”
 The daytime is counted first, then the night.
-In Hebrew, a complete day is counted by night first, then the day.
-In Jonah 1:17, it does not say “three nights and three days,” which would necessitate a three-day period of 72 hours (nights first, then days).
+In Hebrew, a complete day is calculated by night first, then the day.
+Jonah 1:17 does not say “three nights and three days,” which would necessitate a three-day period of 72 hours (nights first, then days).

 There is no inference by the messiah or in the passage from Jonah that these days and nights of Jonah’s ordeal consisted of three complete 24-hour periods, as some have groundlessly asserted.